Naturism at Studland Bay

 There are National Trust car parks at Shell Bay and Knoll Beach, a walk of approximately half an hour from the naturist beach.

 We want everyone to feel safe at Studland and indecent behaviour will not be tolerated.
-Offenders will be prosecuted, including those making inappropriate use of photographic or filming equipment, which may be confiscated as evidence.
+Offenders will be prosecuted, including those making inappropriate use of photographic or filming equipment and drones, which may be confiscated as evidence.

 Studland Beach Users Action Group